Isamu Noguchi: Bollingen Fellowship and life in Japan (1948–1952)

 Following the suicide of his artist friend Arshile Gorky in 1948, and a failed romantic relationship with Nayantara Pandit (the niece of Indian nationalist Jawaharlal Nehru), Noguchi applied for a Bollingen Fellowship to travel the world, proposing to study public space as research for a book about the "environment of leisure".
 It wasn't until 15 years after his death that this project came to fruition as an international traveling exhibition and a deluxe limited-edition publication, organized by Noguchi's long-time assistant and curator at the Noguchi Museum, Bonnie Rychlak.

+During his postwar stay in Japan, Noguchi was photographed in Nagoya by Kansuke Yamamoto, with the portrait published in the Shintōkai Shimbun on 15 July 1950.